perfectsense/training/README.md

 ### Accessing the CMS

-After starting the Brightspot Docker container you can access the cms by navigating to http://localhost/cms.
+After starting the Brightspot Docker container you can access the CMS by navigating to http://localhost/cms.
 You can log in to the CMS using any username and password: a new account will be created automatically for any credentials you enter.